 When you first arrive you will need to book in to reception and then a radiographer will come and explain what will happen and answer any questions you may have.
 There is a coffee shop in the radiotherapy waiting area which sells sandwiches and snacks and there are also toilets.
-It is fine to eat or drink before or after your radiotherapy unless you have been advised otherwise.
+It is fine to eat or drink before or after your radiotherapy.

 If you are travelling by hospital transport you will need to book back in to reception once your appointment is complete, to organise transport home.
 If you are not feeling very well, please let the reception staff know.